couchbase-examples/couchbase-tutorials/tutorial/markdown/php/quickstart-php-laravel/php-laravel.md

 docker run -d --name laravel-container -p 8000:8000 php-laravel-quickstart -e DB_CONN_STR=<connection_string> -e DB_USERNAME=<username> -e DB_PASSWORD=<password>
 ```

-Note: The `.env` file has the connection information to connect to your Capella cluster.
+Note: The `config/couchbase.php` file has the connection information to connect to your Capella cluster.
 You can also pass the connection information as environment variables to the Docker container.
-If you choose not to pass the environment variables, you can update the `.env` file in the root directory.
+If you choose not to pass the environment variables, you can update the `config/couchbase.php` file in the root directory.

 Once the application is running, you can access it in your browser at [http://localhost:8000](http://localhost:8000).